sougatamaitragit/elasticsearch/README.md

 Basic flow diagram

-Setup
-For setup , kindly do the followings -
+Setup - Application and database setup steps kindly do the followings -
 a.
-DB set up - use
+DB set up - login to mysql prompt and run data-localdb.sql and schema-localdb.sql files .
+These will create a database and creates table in database and will insert records in CURRENCY master table

 b.
 Elastic Serach - Make sure elastic search is running -

 c.
 Modify Properties files - Update following properties of application.properties file
   i. api.key - based on your account in bitcoinaverage.com
   ii. api.secret - based on your account in bitcoinaverage.com